-Drug overdose is the leading cause of accidental death in the U.S., and opioids account for over 60 percent of those deaths.1 While opioids are effective pain medications when used in the proper setting, concerns arise when the patient’s condition lasts longer than three months, and prescribing more medication does not necessarily result in better pain control.
+Updated March 24, 2021: Drug overdose is the leading cause of accidental death in the U.S., and opioids account for over 60% of those deaths.1 While opioids are effective pain medications when used in the proper setting, concerns arise when the patient’s condition lasts longer than three months, and prescribing more medication does not necessarily result in better pain control.

 Building a strong doctor-patient rapport can help facilitate tough conversations with patients about opioid prescriptions and reduce risks that could lead to malpractice suits.
-The Doctors Company reviewed 1,770 claims that closed between 2007 and 2015 in which patient harm involved medication factors.2 In 272 of these claims (15 percent), the medications were narcotic analgesics.
-Sixty-four percent of these claims were in the outpatient setting, including:
+The Doctors Company reviewed 782 claims that closed between 2015–2019 in which patient harm involved medication factors.
+The Doctors Company in which patient harm involved medication factors.
+In 118 of these claims (15%), the medications were narcotic analgesics.
+Seventy-four percent of these claims (n=87) were in the outpatient setting, including:

-The admitting diagnoses for these outpatient narcotic-related claims were pain not otherwise specified (NOS) (24 percent), spine-related pain (22 percent), joint/extremity-related pain (9 percent), mental health issues (6 percent), and drug abuse/dependence (4 percent).
+The admitting diagnoses for these outpatient narcotic-related claims were pain, including chronic pain not otherwise specified (NOS) (66%), spine-related pain (7%), joint/extremity-related pain (3%), mental health issues (6%), and drug abuse/dependence (3%).

-Patient allegations for these claims included improper medication management or treatment (70 percent), wrong dose (9 percent), and wrong medication (3 percent).
-Final diagnoses in these claims included poisoning by methadone, heroin, and opiates/narcotics NOS (76 percent) and drug dependence (8 percent).
+Patient allegations for these claims included improper medication management or treatment (80%), other medication-related issues, such as unknown allergies or adverse reactions (10%) and ordering the wrong dose (4%).
+Final diagnoses in these claims included poisoning by methadone, heroin, and opiates/narcotics NOS (53%), drug dependence (20%) and adverse effects of medications (8%).

-Communication problems are among the patient-contributing factors that lead to injury, appearing in 40 percent of claims.3 Incomplete or unclear communication can compromise patients’ ability to understand the doctor’s instructions and, especially in the case of pain medications, also make them feel as if the doctor doesn’t care about their issues or concerns.
+Communication problems are among the patient-contributing factors that lead to injury, appearing in 48% of claims.
+Incomplete or unclear communication can compromise patients’ ability to understand the doctor’s instructions and, especially in the case of pain medications, also make them feel as if the doctor doesn’t care about their issues or concerns.

 These tips can help when dealing with opioid requests and prescriptions: